 - Fixed monthly payment

-- Don’t have to worry about selling the vehicle at the end or depreciation
+- Don’t have to worry about selling the vehicle at the end of your contract or future depreciation

-- You never own the vehicle unless you choose to pay the balloon payment at the end
+- You never own the vehicle and have to hand it back at the end of the contract

 - If you exceed your agreed mileage you’ll have to pay a pence-per-mile charge when the term ends

-- If you don’t take care of the vehicle you may be charged at the end of your agreement
+- If you don’t take care of the vehicle you may be charged for fair wear and tear at the end of your agreement

 - You own the vehicle outright

-- The monthly payments you make in a Hire Purchase contribute to the purchase of your vehicle
+- If opting for Hire Purchase, the monthly payments you make contribute to the purchase of your vehicle

 - There’s no mileage restriction or end of term charges